Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Conclusion

 \section{Conclusion}

-Common Corpus is a significant contribution to the open LLM research community.
-Since the release of the first version, the data from Common Corpus has been used in numerous LLM projects by several European labs and industry leaders like Anthropic.
 Through the release of Common Corpus and this paper with thorough documentation of data collection and curation, we show that LLM development is possible while strictly adhering to the regulatory norms.
+While Common Corpus is only large enough to train small models currently, the tools and methods we used to identify and curate the data may be used to expand the amount of permissively licensed open data.
 We hope that Common Corpus will grow as a critical infrastructure for open science LLM research and development and inspire future initiatives in the open.